Portland Asylum Lawyer For Refugees

 Q. Can I apply for asylum even if I have a criminal record?

-A. If an immigrant has committed a serious crime, it could bar him/her from obtaining an asylum status.
+A. If an immigrant has committed a serious crime, it could bar him/her from obtaining asylum status.

 Q. Can I apply for asylum even if I have a criminal conviction outside the U.S.?